Jump to the content

 During their research stay, fellows carry out their research in cooperation with an academic host they have selected themselves.
 Fellows are neither employees of the Alexander von Humboldt Foundation nor of the host institution.
 As they however regularly make use of the facilities of the academic host and the host institution, fellows are subject to the general rules and regulations that apply at this institution.

-To avoid misunderstandings, we recommend making clear arrangements with your host about the specifics of practical collaboration; this includes collaboration with the (academic and technical) personnel at the institution and the use of scientific equipment, computers, phone, fax etc.
+To avoid misunderstandings, we recommend making clear arrangements with your host about the specifics of practical collaboration; this includes collaboration with the (academic and technical) personnel at the institution and the use of scientific equipment, computers, phone etc.

-The Alexander von Humboldt Foundation must be given immediate written notification of any circumstances demanding a longer period of absence from the host institute (also due to illness).
-Prolonged periods of absence from the host institute require the approval of both the academic host and the Alexander von Humboldt Foundation.
-The Alexander von Humboldt Foundation is interested in keeping interruptions in research fellowships as short-term as possible (12 months at most).
-A decision on long-term interruption is dependent on a new research outline coordinated with the academic host, proof of further academic qualifications, the research fellow having reached a certain career stage (date of doctorate) and the Alexander von Humboldt Foundation’s financial planning.
-Interruption to take advantage of another fellowship is usually not possible.
-For further details, please refer to the Guidelines, A.1.12 (PDF).
+The Alexander von Humboldt Foundation considers it preferable that research fellowships be interrupted for only short periods (max.
+12 months) when possible.
+A decision on a long-term interruption is dependent on a new research outline coordinated with your academic host, proof of further academic qualifications, the research fellow having reached a certain career stage (date of doctorate) and the Alexander von Humboldt Foundation’s budgetary situation.
+Interrupting your fellowship to take advantage of another fellowship is usually not possible.

-Under certain circumstances, an extension of the research fellowship may also be applied for in the context of further benefits for families (cf. Guidelines, A.3.3.1. and A.3.3.2.1.
-(PDF)).
+Under certain circumstances, you may also apply for an extension of the research fellowship in the context of further benefits for families or if you have a disability (cf. Guidelines, A.2.4.3.1. and A.2.4.3.2.1. and A.2.5.1 (PDF)).

 If you change host institutions, the Alexander von Humboldt Foundation expects your new academic host to contribute to your monthly grant at the originally agreed level.

-You can find more information in the Guidelines, A.1.13 (PDF).
+You can find more information in the Guidelines, A.1.12 (PDF).

 The Alexander von Humboldt Foundation considers it important that research results achieved in the framework of sponsorship be published.
-Please refer to our Guidelines, A.5 (PDF) for further information.
+Please refer to our Guidelines, A.4 (PDF) for further information.

 The Alexander von Humboldt Foundation campaigns for equal opportunities for men and women in research, particularly with regard to young families.
 We have compiled our FAQs concerning this subject under Equal opportunities for researchers.